Dolybim/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script changes a files owner and group owner
+This script changes a files owner and group owner of symbolic link